Eoneom/server/README.md

 npm run start
 ```

 Once the app is started, a sample city will be created.
-It will start gathering plastic and mushroom every second, and will finish building upgrades if there is any.
-You can then interact with the app with the several commands.
+It will start gathering plastic and mushroom every second, finish building upgrades and technology researches, if there is any.
+You can then interact with the app with the following commands:

 ```
 # display the sample city data